hadvand/pod-remediation/README.md

 2. Add scenario configuration to the `SCENARIOS` dictionary
 3. Update the context collection logic in `perceive_context()` if needed

-## License

-This tool is provided as-is for educational and demonstration purposes.

 ## Disclaimer

 This script creates and deletes Kubernetes resources.
 NEVER use in a production environment.